 From figure 4.10 we see that the output component that receives the largest weight in forming PLK's TFP index, circuit length, increased relatively steadily through to 2014 before levelling off.
-In 2017, PLK's circuit length was 24 per cent higher than it was in 2006.
-This is a much larger increase than for the transmission industry as whole where circuit length was 8 per cent higher in 2016 than it was in 2006.
+In 2018, PLK's circuit length was 24 per cent higher than it was in 2006.
+This is a much larger increase than for the transmission industry as whole where circuit length was 8 per cent higher in 2018 than it was in 2006.

-PLK's maximum demand and energy throughput outputs have shown a broadly similar pattern compared to the industry as a whole.
-PLK's maximum demand peaked in 2010 and then declined through to 2014 before recovering in the last three years.
-PLK's maximum demand was 12 per cent above its 2006 level in 2017.
-The industry's 2017 maximum demand was also 12 per cent above its 2006 level.
-In 2017 PLK's ratcheted maximum demand was 12 per cent above its 2006 level, the same as for the industry.
+PLK's maximum demand and energy throughput outputs have shown a broadly similar pattern compared to the industry as a whole except that they have grown more in recent years.
+PLK's maximum demand peaked in 2010 and then declined through to 2014 before recovering in the following three years.
+PLK's maximum demand was 12 per cent above its 2006 level in 2018.
+The industry's 2018 maximum demand was also 7 per cent above its 2006 level.
+In 2018 PLK's ratcheted maximum demand was 12 per cent above its 2006 level, the same as for the industry.

-Similarly, we see that energy throughput for PLK initially peaked in 2010 before falling though to 2014 and recovering strongly in 2015 and 2017.
-PLK's throughput in 2017 was 6 per cent above its 2006 level compared to the industry's throughput then being around the same as it was in 2006.
+Similarly, we see that energy throughput for PLK initially peaked in 2010 before falling though to 2014 and recovering strongly subsequently.
+PLK's throughput in 2018 was 8 per cent above its 2006 level compared to the industry's throughput then being around 3 per cent below its level in 2006.

-The output that increased the second most over the period for PLK is end-user numbers with an increase of 20 per cent between 2006 and 2017, somewhat higher than the increase of 16 per cent for the industry.
+The output that increased the second most over the period for PLK is end-user numbers with an increase of 22 per cent between 2006 and 2018, somewhat higher than the increase of 18 per cent for the industry.
 PLK's end-user numbers have increased steadily over the period reflecting Queensland's strong rate of population growth.

 The output that is not shown in figure 4.10 is total energy not supplied (ENS).
 PLK's ENS spiked upwards sharply in 2007 and 2009 to 6 times and 5 times, respectively, its 2006 level.
 However, since then PLK's ENS levels have tended to reduce and have shown less volatility in recent years than those of the other TNSPs.
-In 2017 PLK's ENS was around half of what it was in 2006.
+In 2018 PLK's ENS was just over half of what it was in 2006.
 Overall, PLK's ENS will have had an increasingly positive impact on its total output over the period.